Analida's Ethnic Spoon

 Black bean burgers are a healthier alternative to regular burgers.
 They’re high in fiber, lower blood pressure, and contribute to weight loss.
 Vegans and vegetarians love them because when blended with the right spices, black bean burgers pack a lot of flavor.
 That’s what scares some people off about black bean burgers.
 If you don’t add other elements to the burger, people think they’re flavorless, but this way of thinking couldn’t be more wrong!

 If you’re nervous about the burgers being mushy, try laying your beans out on a baking sheet.
 Let the beans sit for about 15-20 minutes to let them dry out.
-The less moisture in the beans, the more firm they’ll be.
-You’ll need a binder to keep the burger together too, but you’ll likely have one laying around.
+The less moisture in the beans, the firmer they’ll be.
+You’ll need a binder to keep the burger together too, but you’ll likely have one lying around.
 In this recipe, we use chickpea flour, but you can use breadcrumbs or egg too.

 Are black beans healthy?
 YES